Electric activity at magnetic moment fragmentation in spin ice: Results

-{\bf Defects in a moment fragmentation state.} \ Yet another interesting aspect to consider is what would be the electric properties of excitations, defects and textures in the moment fragmentation ($\mu$, $\bar\mu$) configurations.
-As always, when there is an ordered state of some kind, one can form different types of defects: local defects, such as an inverted spin in an antiferromagnet, or a domain wall between domains which differ by the interchange of ($\mu$, $\bar\mu$) sublattices.
+{\bf Defects and excitations in a moment fragmentation state.} \ Yet another interesting and important aspect to consider is what would be the electric properties of excitations, defects and textures in the moment fragmentation with ordered ($\mu$, $\bar\mu$) configurations.
+As always, when there is an ordered state of some kind, one can form different types of defects: local defects, similar to an inverted spin in an antiferromagnet, or domain walls between domains, which differ by the interchange of ($\mu$, $\bar\mu$) sublattices.
 In addition, in contrast to the usual two-sublattice systems such as N\'eel antiferromagnets, here there may appear yet other types of local excitations: in the kagome MF states with (2-in)--(1-out) configurations, there may appear (3-in) or (3-out) states of a triangle, which would be a novel type of defect.
-Similarly, such states can appear in pyrochlores: besides ($\mu$, $\bar\mu$) ordered configurations in the MF state there may exist defects with (4-in) or (4-out) tetrahedra, or simple spin-ice states (2-in)--(2-out).
+Similarly, such states can appear in pyrochlores: besides ordered ($\mu$, $\bar\mu$) configurations in the MF state, there may exist defects with (4-in) or (4-out) tetrahedra, or the simple spin-ice states (2-in)--(2-out).

-The first guess could be that there would appear unpaired electric dipoles at all such defects or textures: such defects seem to break ($\vec d,-\vec d$) dipole pairs which existed on the ($\mu$, $\bar\mu$) pairs.
-And indeed in many situations such unpaired dipoles would appear at such defects.
-However this is actually not always the case.
-By changing the spin configuration, which is free to some extent, one could sometimes reach a state in which all dipoles are still paired, despite the presence of a defect; the outcome is different for different defects.